SatoriNetwork/Lib/satorilib/datamanager/others/roadmap.md

 stop relying on it for that subscription. it should then restart it's process for the stream or affected streams to find a new provider to subscribe to.

 ---
+authentication - data servers should authenticate all clients - first get the pubkey of the client and a signed message from them then to know if they're local check that against some internal list of pubkeys
+---
 subsume all logic currently used in engine for managing data on disk
 ---
 make sure it's all working together